ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

 ## Introduction

-Here we will help you set up an ARK Devnet Node, which relays transactions, helps you testing, developing and secures the ARK Devnet network.
+Here we will help you set up an ARK Devnet Node, which relays transactions, used for testing and developing the ARK Devnet network.

 ## Bare-Metal